-Authorize the Pass-Through of any Federal Supplemental Security Income Cost of Living Adjustment not be subsidizing the state budget by stealing the SSI COLA from Disabled New Yorkers.
+The Executive's proposal would authorize Federal Supplemental Security Income (SSI) benefits to be increased in 2023 by the percentage of any SSI Cost of Living Adjustment (COLA).
+We appreciate that Governor Hochul will not be subsidizing the state budget by stealing the SSI COLA from Disabled New Yorkers.
 The Governor needs to consider important sweeping changes.
 Although New York is proud of ensuring marriage equality in our state, Disabled New Yorkers face their own marriage penalty.
 CDR notes that a married couple on SSI receives less than unmarried SSI recipients.
 Consequently, some Disabled New Yorkers forgo marriage because by getting married, they won't have sufficient income.
 Other Disabled New Yorkers find that it is more cost-effective to maintain separate residences as well.
 CDR supports the proposal and calls on the Governor to work with the Disability Community to develop a five-year plan to eliminate the SSI marriage disincentive in our State and give Disabled New Yorkers marriage equality.